-In recent years, Bac Yen tourism has developed strongly, women's union members in the district have boldly and proactively participated in tourism and service business models.
-Through many practical and creative activities, such as establishing art teams and clubs, preserving and teaching languages, writing, dances, traditional crafts... many ethnic minority women in the mountainous district of Bac Yen have been active factors in both preserving and promoting ethnic cultural identity, and exploiting traditional cultural elements to develop into tourism products, attracting tourists.
+In recent years, tourism in Bac Yen has developed strongly, and women members in the district have boldly and proactively participated in tourism and service business models.
+Through many practical and creative activities, such as establishing cultural teams and clubs, preserving and teaching traditional languages, scripts, dances, and crafts, many ethnic minority women in the mountainous district of Bac Yen have been positive factors in both preserving and promoting ethnic cultural identity and exploiting traditional cultural elements to develop tourism products and attract visitors.

-Women's Union members of Pot village, Muong Khoa commune participate in activities at the Thai Cultural Club of Muong Khoa commune.
+Women members from Pot village, Muong Khoa commune, participate in activities at the Thai cultural club in Muong Khoa commune.

 When speaking of women who have made significant contributions to preserving and conserving traditional folk culture, one cannot fail to mention Ms. Quang Thi Uong, the head of the Women’s Union of Chen Village, Muong Khoa Commune.
 She has devoted much of her heart and soul to preserving and conserving traditional Thái dances.
 Not only has she ignited a passion for folk songs and a love for traditional folk culture, but she has also helped younger generations understand their role in preserving and promoting the nation’s cultural identity.

-Recognizing the role of women in preserving and developing ethnic culture, the District Women's Union has promoted and mobilized members to actively participate in cultural activities, festivals, folk games, and traditional costumes, in order to affirm the unique identity of each ethnic group.
-Ms. Nguyen Thi Dung, President of the Bac Yen District Women's Union, said: Currently, Bac Yen district has 136 clubs and mass art teams of villages and sub-regions, the core of which are women members, actively participating in performance programs, competitions, performances, and mass art festivals, creating a cultural space to preserve and teach the younger generation; promoting the beauty and traditional cultural values of the nation.
+Recognizing the role of women in preserving and developing national culture, the Women's Union of Bac Yen district has propagated and mobilized its members to actively participate in cultural activities, festivals, folk games, and traditional costumes, aiming to affirm the unique identity of each ethnic group.
+Ms. Nguyen Thi Dung, President of the Women's Union of Bac Yen district, said: Currently, Bac Yen district has 136 clubs and amateur performing arts groups in villages and sub-districts, with women members as the core, actively participating in performances, competitions, and folk art festivals, creating a cultural space to preserve and pass on to the younger generation; promoting the beauty and traditional cultural values of the ethnic groups.

 Through concrete actions, the Women's Union members of Bac Yen district have played an active role in preserving and promoting traditional culture, contributing to the promotion and introduction of the unique cultural features of the locality to tourists.